 Since 1965, the National Youth Jazz Orchestra has sought to provide aspiring young jazz musicians with the opportunity to rehearse and perform big band jazz to the highest standard.
-Free and available to all regardless of qualification, the weekly rehearsals at the Cockpit Theatre, Marylebone have taken place unfailingly since then and nurtured the careers of many of Britain’s best-loved and well-known jazz musicians.
+Weekly Saturday morning rehearsals, available to all regardless of qualification and now at the LCCM, have taken place unfailingly since then – nurturing the careers of many of Britain’s best-loved and well-known jazz musicians.

 “I spent seven years as a member of NYJO during my teenage years and found it an invaluable musical opportunity.
 Not only did it give me the experience of preforming jazz within a large ensemble it also prepared me for life as a professional musician ready to face a whole variety of musical situations.”